The Two Types Of Respect: Earned & Owed

 Respect is not the same as agreement.

-Respect means suspending our judgment until after we are curious and fully explore someone’s viewpoint.
+Respect means suspending our judgment until after we fully explore someone’s viewpoint.

 This psychology gets complicated by another thing built into our brains: our threat detection system.
 The crude history of evolutionary psychology is that at a certain point the biggest threats to our survival were no longer big animals or bad weather.
 We’d conquered those by banding together.
 So after we overcame nature, our biggest threat became groups of other humans.